EBIvariation/eva-sub-cli/docs/input_file_overview.md

 ### Sample

 This is where you describe the biological samples used for your analyses.
-Each row describes one sample and must include Analysis Alias to indicate which analysis it belongs to, and Sample Name in VCF which is the exact name of the sample as it appears in the VCF file.
+Each row describes one sample and must include the Analysis Alias to indicate which analysis it belongs to, and "Sample Name in VCF" which is the exact name of the sample as it appears in the VCF file.

 We accept preregistered samples, which should be provided using BioSamples sample or sampleset accessions.
 Please ensure these are publicly accessible, as otherwise EVA will not be able to validate them.

 If your samples are not yet accessioned, and are therefore novel, please use the "Novel sample(s)" sections of the Sample worksheet to have them registered at BioSamples.
 Make sure to fill in the required fields in bold, including the taxonomy ID, geographic location (chosen from the controlled vocabulary in the drop-down menu), and collection date (in YYYY-MM-DD format).

 ### Files